yudintsevegor/FoPSchedule/readme.md

-# Shedule of Faculty of Physics && Google-Calendar.
+# Schedule of Faculty of Physics && Google-Calendar.
 This is a little project for shedule of Faculty of Physics(http://ras.phys.msu.ru/table/4/1.htm) and Google-Calendar(https://developers.google.com/calendar) interaction.
 All my app is written with golang.
 For storage data i used MySQL.